U.S. Taxation of India Income

 I Never Transferred the Money to the U.S.

-So what?
-The IRS does not care whether the money went back and forth between India and the United States.
-All the IRS cares about is whether meet the threshold requirement for having to file the specific form (8938, FBAR, 8621, etc.)
+This is not conclusive of anything, since many people with ulterior motives also keep money overseas that they never transfer to the U.S. All the IRS cares about is whether meet the threshold requirement for having to file the specific form (8938, FBAR, 8621, etc.)

 If you meet the threshold requirement, you file the form.
 Nowhere in the form does it ask whether you transferred the money back-and-forth.
 Trust us, we’ve seen enough cases wherein the facts you believe would be benign (never transferred the money from India to the United States) could objectively be seen as flagrant by the IRS (you knowingly kept the money separate in India even though it was earning interest income that should’ve been reported).